laro/Cilia/2 Standard Library/1 String.md

 - ANSI (mostly identical to Latin-1)
 - almost every one of the "code pages"

-The encoding is not defined,
-- the user has to take care of this,
+The encoding is not defined, the user has to take care of this.
-- or a subclass with known encoding has to be used (`ASCIIString`, `Latin1String`).
+Or a subclass with known encoding has to be used:

-Mainstream one-byte string encodings:
 - **`ASCIIString`**, a string containing only ASCII characters.
     - Iteration over an `ASCIIString` or `ASCIIStringView` by `Char`==`Char8`
         - `for aChar in a"abc"`